Children's Dentistry

 Our aim is to ensure that your child’s appointments are a positive experience that they can look forward to.
 Good oral health is important for your child’s confidence and can prevent future problems.

-Our dental clinic has a team of trained Oral Health Educators, consisting of three nurses, who can provide visual demonstrations to complement the advice given by our dentists.
-They can also offer helpful dietary recommendations for you and your child’s overall health, and even provide their expertise to schools and nurseries.
+Our dental clinic has one trained Oral Health Educator, Rachel, one of our dental nurses working alongside our dentists, hygienists, and therapists.
+She can provide visual demonstrations to support the advice given by our dental team, offer helpful dietary recommendations for you and your child’s overall health, and share her expertise with schools and nurseries.

 Did you know that: baby teeth are just as susceptible to cavities as adult teeth?
 You should start brushing your child’s teeth twice a day as soon as they emerge.
 Use a very thin film of high fluoride toothpaste (no less than 1,000 ppm / parts per million).
 The fluoride helps prevent tooth decay by protecting the tooth against sugars and bacteria in the mouth.